Netcracker/DRNavigator/documentation/Architecture.md

 **Answer**: `{"mode": "active|standby|disable", "status": "running|done|failed", "message": "some string"}`

-Where `mode` is the role of cluster part, `status` is the current state of DR procedure, `message` is optional field to describe process details.
+Where, `mode` is the role of the cluster part, `status` is the current state of the DR procedure, `message` is an optional field to describe the process details.

-`mode` options:
+The `mode` options are as follows:

-  - `active` - set mode `active` for managed cluster.
-This mode is for setting part of cluster to be master or main.
+  - `active` sets the `active` mode for a managed cluster.
+This mode is for setting the part of the cluster to be master or main.
-  - `standby` - set mode `standby` for managed cluster.
-This mode is for setting part of cluster to be slave or backup.
+  - `standby` sets the `standby` mode for a managed cluster.
+This mode is for setting the part of the cluster to be slave or backup.
-  - `disable` - set mode `disable` for managed cluster.
-This mode is for maintenance procedure to stop part of cluster.
+  - `disable` sets the `disable` mode for a managed cluster.
+This mode is for the maintenance procedure to stop the part of the cluster.

-`status` options:
+The `status` options are as follows:

-  - `running` means that DR procedure is in progress
+  - `running` specifies that the DR procedure is in progress.
-  - `done` means that DR procedure is successfully done
+  - `done` specifies that the DR procedure is successfully done.
-  - `failed` means that DR procedure is failed.
-Operator should fix the problem by himself or restart DR procedure for specific service.
+  - `failed` specifies that the DR procedure has failed.
+The operator should fix the problem manually or restart the DR procedure for a specific service.

 Example of `/GET` request with `curl` command: